MayaRo0503/book-store/README.md

    After finishing the feature, release, or hotfix, collaborators should push their changes to the remote repository using git push.
 If they created a new tag, they should also push the tags using git push origin --tags.

 By following these steps, your collaborators can work with the Git Flow workflow in the same repository, ensuring a consistent and organized development process.

+***

+*To perform Selenium Grid tests, the following actions must be performed:*
+1) According to the location where the latest Selenium Grid is located, we will perform - cd C:\Users\ASUS\Downloads
+2) java -jar selenium-server-4.19.1.jar standalone
+In another CMD we will do:
+1) According to the location where the latest Selenium Grid is located, we will perform - cd C:\Users\ASUS\Downloads
+2) java -jar selenium-server-4.19.1.jar standalone
+3) java -jar selenium-server-4.19.1.jar node
+We will open the browser to the address: http://localhost:4444/ In the terminal we will execute the following commands when we are inside the folder of our project:
+1) cd tests
+2) cd grid
+3) node runGridTests.js